plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 Within the Plone code base there are circular dependencies.
 Package A uses package B and package B uses package A.
 Specifically, `Products.CMFPlone` is the main package of Plone where everything comes together.
-It depends on a lot of Plone packages.
+`Products.CMFPlone` depends on a lot of Plone packages.
 But these packages often import code from `Products.CMFPlone`.
-This is done in such a way that it works, but it creates an unclear situation and makes it hard to debug errors when there is an error in this implicit dependency chain.
+This is done in such a way that it works, but it creates an unclear situation and makes it hard to debug errors when they occur in this implicit dependency chain.

 The solution in Plone 6.0 was to create a package called `plone.base`.
 Some often used code from `Products.CMFPlone` and other packages was moved here.